StarbirdTech/AI-Blueprints/generative-ai/english-correction-with-langchain/README.md

 4. Choose the workspace.
 5. Start the deployment.
 6. Once deployed, open the Service URL to access the Swagger API page.

+### Step 4 ▪ Launch the Streamlit UI

+1. Follow the instructions in the README file located in the `demo\streamlit-webapp` folder.
+2. Navigate to the shown URL, upload markdown files or enter a GitHub repo URL, preview the corrected files, and download the corrected markdown files.

 ---